Triton (mythology): Iconography of Triton duels

 Herakles wrestling Triton is a common theme in Classical Greek art particularly black-figure pottery, but no literature survives that tells the story.
 In fewer examples, the Greek pottery depicting apparently the same motif are labeled "Nereus" or "Old Man of the Sea" instead, and among these, Nereus' struggle with Herakles is attested in literature (Pseudo-Apollodorus, Bibliotheca).
 "Old Man of the Sea" is a generic term applicable to Nereus, who was also frequently depicted as half-fishlike.
 One explanation is that some vase painters developed the convention of depicting Nereus as a fully human form, so that Triton had to be substituted in the depiction of the sea-monster wrestling Herakles.
 And Nereus appears as a spectator in some examples of this motif.

 In the red-figure period, the Triton-Herakles theme became completely outmoded, supplanted by such scenes as Theseus's adventures in Poseidon's golden mansion, embellished with the presence of Triton.
 Again, extant literature describing the adventure omits any mention of Triton, but placement of Triton in the scene is not implausible.

 Further genealogy

 Triton was the father of a daughter named Pallas and foster parent to the goddess Athena, according to Pseudo-Apollodorus's Bibliotheca.
-Elsewhere in the Bibliotheca, there appears a different Pallas (Giant), a male figure overcome by Athena.
+Elsewhere in the Bibliotheca, there appears a different Pallas, a male figure overcome by Athena.

 Athena bears the epithet Tritogeneia (Τριτογένεια) "Triton-born" and while this is suggestive of Triton's daughter being Athena, the appellation is otherwise explainable in several ways, e.g., as Athena's birth (from Zeus's head) taking place at the River Triton or Lake Tritonis.